QuellingBlade/postcss-px-to-rem/README.md

 > refer to [postcss-px-to-viewport](https://github.com/evrone/postcss-px-to-viewport)

+> use with [lib-flexible-for-dashboard](https://github.com/QuellingBlade/lib-flexible-for-dashboard) to develop flexible fullscreen dashbord.

 ## Usage

 If your project involves a fixed width, this script will help to convert pixels into rem.